NDP 2020 Singapore Together Packs collection to start from Jul 20

 READ: NDP 2020 to have morning and evening shows; shows to be scaled down in line with COVID-19 precautions

-This year, the NDP Singapore Together Pack will contain a full-sized national flag and a handheld one, as well as iron-on patches, a pledge card and a face tattoo.
+This year, the NDP Singapore Together Pack will contain a handheld national flag as well as iron-on patches, a pledge card and a face tattoo.

+The NDP 2020 executive committee had previously said that the pack would contain a full-sized national flag.
+The flag will now be available only upon request at the collection centres.

-Hand sanitisers, a thermometer and a face mask will be included, alongside an e-discount booklet of vouchers.
+Hand sanitisers, a thermometer and face masks will be included, alongside an e-discount booklet of vouchers.

 There will also be a snack, a canned drink, a red filter for phone torches and a commemorative magnet.

-Note: Editor's note: This article has been updated to reflect updated information.